osamuaoki/dot-vim/plugins.md

 ## Spelling checks

-I normally turn on spelling checks in `osamuaoki/00-vimrc`.
+I normally turn off spelling checks in `osamuaoki/00-vimrc` to avoid hard to read situation.
+Just do `:set spell` / `:set nospell` to change.

-It can be overriden from `vimconf` menu.
+Color optimization may be good idea. ...
+(TODO)

 ## Git status checks